RohanAlexander/telling_stories_with_data/_book/89-concluding.md

 And so, my specific issue is that people think that statistics is a recipe to be followed.
 They think that because that's how they are trained especially in social sciences like political science and economics, and that's what is rewarded.
 But that's not what these methods are.
 Instead, statistics is a collection of different instruments that let us look at our data in a certain way.
 I think that we need a revolution here, not a metaphorical tucking in of one's shirt.

-**4. How do we teach this stuff?**
+**4. How do we teach data science?**

-To a certain extent we are coming to agreement on what comprises fundamental data science skills.
+We are beginning to start to have agreement on what the foundations of data science are.
 It involves computational thinking, concern for sampling, statistics, graphics, Git/GitHub, SQL, command line, comfort with messy data, comfort across a few languages including R and Python.
-This book has been a very thin overview of much, and while much more depth is needed, not much more breadth is.
-However, despite this consensus, we still have very little understanding of how to teach it.
+But we have very little agreement on how best to teach it.
+Partly this is because data science instructors often come different fields, but also it is also partly a difference in resources and priorities.

-**5. To what extent is any of this an issue?**
+**5. What is happening at the data cleaning and preparation stage?**

 We basically do not have a good understanding how much any of this matters. @huntington2021influence showed that hidden research decisions have a big effect on subsequent estimates, sometimes greater than the standard errors.
 Such findings invalidate claims.
 We need much more investigation of how these early stages of the data science workflow affect the conclusions.